Credentials

 Using a credential

 Pass the credential as a standard Bearer token in the Authorization header.
-HappyView distinguishes space credentials from other tokens by checking the JWT header's typ field (space_credential).
+HappyView distinguishes space credentials from other tokens by checking the JWT header's typ field (atproto-space-credential+jwt).

-HappyView verifies the credential by resolving the issuer's DID document, extracting the signing key, and validating the JWT signature and expiry.
-If valid, the request is treated as if the credential's sub is a member of the space.
+HappyView verifies the credential by resolving the issuer's DID document, extracting the #atproto_space signing key, and validating the JWT signature and expiry.
+If valid, the request is granted read access to the space identified by sub.

 App access control